Okay, everyone, brace yourselves, because I’m going to get serious with this post….

 Another thought that ran through my mind is how the citizenry of Madison would react.
 As noted above, there is a lot of anger in the community over what happened, who and what was responsible, and what should happen in the aftermath.
 And, yes, there have been marches and protests.
 This town has a well-earned reputation of people voicing their feelings by taking it to the streets, from the anti-war campus protests of the 1960s to protests in recent years (and even recent weeks) over the direction state government is taking Wisconsin.
 The days after the incident have seen that spirit continue, and if you don’t believe me, you should’ve seen this front page:

 One other thing that has lingered in my mind in the aftermath of the tragedy is somewhat smaller in the whole scope of things but still has me wondering: Would the neighborhood where this event happened be scarred or changed in any way?
 The incident occurred on Williamson Street, which though not the busiest thoroughfare on Madison’s east side is still a notable stretch of road.
 Virtually everyone around here (even a west-sider like myself) never call Williamson Street by its formal name, rather simply “Willy Street.”
 The neighborhood that Willy Street bisects is a rather eclectic locale; you’ll find anything from pizza places and coffee shops to parks and schools to performance theaters and nightclubs (including this popular LGBT-friendly club).
-The people you’ll find on Willy Street are eclectic as well: Black and white, young and old, gay and straight, families and singles.
+The people you’ll find on Willy Street are eclectic as well: Black and white, young and old, gay and straight, cis-gender and trans, families and singles.